vyshnavi-adusumelli/FinBot/README.md

 - **Multi-Platform Functionality:** With our latest update, FinBot is no longer limited to Telegram; we've extended its capabilities to Discord as well, providing you with a seamless multi-platform experience.
 - **Unified User Experience:** Whether you prefer Telegram or Discord, you can now enjoy the same user-friendly experience for recording your daily expenses, managing your budget, and more.
 - **Cross-Platform Expense Recording:** You can now add/record new spending, view your expenditure for the day/month, display your spending history, and edit/change spending details on both Telegram and Discord.
 - **Data Visualization:** Our data visualization feature is now available on both platforms.
 Use the '/chart' (Telegram) or '#chart' (Discord) option to visualize your expenses in the form of graphs and pie charts, gaining deeper insights into your spending habits.
+Further in Discord, the bot supports the start and end dates within which the visuals can be viewed enabling customization.

 <!-- [comment]: <> (## Demo) -->